dattali18/intro_to_reversing/03.Reversing/README.md

 def xor_string_dword(key: int, string: str):
     result = ""
-    # Make sure string length is a multiple of 4 by padding with zeros if needed
+    # Pad the string to a multiple of 4 bytes if needed
     while len(string) % 4 != 0:
         string += "\0"

     for i in range(0, len(string), 4):
-        # Take 4 characters and convert to dword (little-endian)
+        # Convert 4 characters to a DWORD (little-endian)
         chunk = string[i:i+4]
         dword_value = struct.unpack("<I", chunk.encode())[0]

-        # XOR the entire dword with the key
+        # XOR the DWORD with the key
         xored_dword = dword_value ^ key

         # Convert back to 4 characters